Applied causality to infer protein dynamics and kinetics: Results

-The results of the outlier removal process are shown in Figure \ref{fig:fraction_explained}.
-In Figures \ref{fig:fraction_explained}a and \ref{fig:fraction_explained}b, we focus exclusively on the sequence encoded by 1EBW; equivalent plots for the other five sequences are given in Figures S9, S10, and S11 in the SI.
-In Figure \ref{fig:fraction_explained}a, the RMSF from the AF2-generated ensemble with an MSA depth of 8 is compared to the reference one microsecond MD simulation when out-of-set structures are either retained (dashed, blue line) or removed (dashed, red line) from the AF2 ensemble.
+Figure \ref{fig:fraction_explained} shows the results after removing outliers.
+Figures \ref{fig:fraction_explained}a and \ref{fig:fraction_explained}b focus exclusively on the sequence encoded by 1EBW; equivalent plots for the other five sequences are given in SI Figures S9, S10, and S11.
+In Figure \ref{fig:fraction_explained}a, the RMSF from the AF2-generated ensemble with an MSA depth of 8 is compared to the reference one-microsecond MD simulation when out-of-set structures are either retained (dashed, blue line) or removed (dashed, red line).
 For this sequence, there is an almost universal decrease in the predicted RMSF across the entire primary sequence.
 In particular, there is a notable decrease in the RMSF near residues centered at index 30, with the removal of out-of-set structures pulling the RMSF in that region much closer to the microsecond MD.
-The same trend holds true at the N-terminal region.
+The same is true around the N-terminus.

-Figure \ref{fig:fraction_explained}b shows the correlation between the integrated timescales with out-of-set samples included in the calculation of the potential of mean force matrix (ordinate) or excluded (abscissa) for the six HIV-1 protease sequences we study, each of which is demarcated by color.
-We find that sequences 2PC0 and 1EBW experience a significant decrease in timescale when the out-of-set structures are removed while 4Z4X and 6P9A show little change in timescales as outliers are removed.
-In contrast, 3TTP and 1Q9P give, on average, slower timescales.
-Figure \ref{fig:fraction_explained}c shows the integrated timescale as a function of primary sequence for 1EBW, showing more clearly how the timescales decrease nearly uniformly for for this sequence as the outlying structures are removed.
+Figure \ref{fig:fraction_explained}b shows the correlation between the integrated timescales with out-of-set samples included (ordinate) or excluded (abscissa) for our six HIV-1 protease sequences, each demarcated by color.
+The sequences 2PC0 and 1EBW experience a significant decrease in timescale when out-of-set structures are removed while 4Z4X and 6P9A show little change in timescales; 3TTP and 1Q9P give, on average, slower timescales.
+Figure \ref{fig:fraction_explained}c shows the integrated timescale as a function of primary sequence for 1EBW, which shows clearly how its timescales decrease nearly uniformly as the outlying structures are removed.